Marchie/marchie.io/content/posts/drone-pipelines-for-aws-lambda-functions/index.md

 There has always been one small problem: there didn't seem to be a way to adequately test the Lambda function locally.
-Unit tests are one thing - and you can structure your code so that pretty much all of it is covered by unit tests[^unit-tests] - but at some point, you actually have to run the program... and as far as I knew, the only way to do that with Lambda functions was to actually deploy them to an AWS environment.
+Unit tests are one thing - and you can structure your code so that pretty much all of it is covered by unit tests - but at some point, you actually have to run the program... and as far as I knew, the only way to do that with Lambda functions was to actually deploy them to an AWS environment.[^unit-tests]

 [^unit-tests]: **Unit tests** focus on individual methods within the application, testing them in isolation from other
     methods and mocking out any dependencies.